tc39/proposal-signals/README.md

 1. Call `cleanup` with `this` as the receiver, if `cleanup` exists.
 1. Set `state` to `~disposed~`.
 1. Remove the effect Signal from the graph by deleting it from all of its sources' sinks list, as well as setting its own sources list to the empty set.
+If any source

 #### Method: `Signal.Effect.prototype.isPending()`